 Feel the need for some fresh air and spectacular cliff scenery?
 The good news is that you don't have to go all the way to the tourist-friendly Cliffs of Moher (or, way further to the North, the considerably higher sea cliffs at Slieve League).
 Instead, you can actually do this on Dublin City's doorstep in the quaint yet exciting seaside town of Howth.
-Suitable for even a casual stroll, you can even arrive using public transportation so there is no reason to put off the Howth cliff walk any longer.
+The walks along the seaside cliffs are great for even a casual stroll.
+You can even arrive using public transportation so there is no reason to put off the Howth cliff walk any longer.

 Why You Should Walk the Howth Cliff Path Loop

 It is understandable that many Dublin visitors are pressed for time and are on the lookout for the top sights to see.
-The Best of Dublin will always vary with individual tastes, but there is a good case for getting out of the main part of the city in order to discover everything that the Irish capital has to offer.
+The Best of Dublin will always depend on individual tastes and the amount of time you have to spend in the Irish capital, but there is a good case for getting out of the main part of the city in order to discover everything that Dublin has to offer.
 Howth, a nearby seaside town, has beautiful scenery including an easy cliff walk.

 So, in a nutshell, here is what the Howth Cliff Path Loop will provide: